bbbbotty/twitter-frontline/docs/config.md

 # config.ini
 Where the default values located.
-Command-line parameter, exists, will override the settings.
+Command-line parameters, if exist, will override the settings.

 ## Availability
 v1.0.3 or above